Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Profiling of quantum circuits based on qubit interaction graphs

-This additional information can be leveraged to provide more insights into the structure of a circuit that is otherwise hidden when only considering standard algorithm parameters such as the number of qubits and gates and two-qubit gate percentage.
-To illustrate this, Fig. \ref{fig:interaction} shows the interaction graphs of two quantum algorithms, a real one (QAOA, on the left) and a randomly generated circuit (on the right), which a priori are similar when only characterized in terms of the three common algorithm parameters.
+This additional information can be leveraged to provide more insights into a circuit structure that is otherwise hidden when only considering standard algorithm parameters such as the number of qubits and gates and two-qubit gate percentage.
+To illustrate this, Fig. \ref{fig:interaction} shows the interaction graphs of two quantum algorithms, an instance of QAOA and a randomly generated circuit (on the right), which a priori are similar when only characterized in terms of the three common algorithm parameters.
 What can be noticed is that their qubit interaction graph structure is quite different: the graph of the random circuit is more complex with full connectivity and presents a different distribution of the interactions between qubits, that is, of the weights.
-This will result in more routing and, therefore, higher overhead, unless we indeed have a fully connected coupling graph of the processor.
-As shown in Fig. \ref{fig:graphs1} (and also later in Fig. \ref{fig:overhead}), the gate overhead and circuit fidelity decrease is, on average, higher for synthetic (randomly generated) circuits than for those based on real algorithms, even when they are in the same range of size.
-The details on how much the fidelity dropped for each benchmark and how much it differs between the two groups are shown in Fig. \ref{fig:barchartfidelity}.
-Furthermore, the two groups of circuits (real and synthetic) are divided into total of four differently-structured groups as shown in Fig. \ref{fig:allmetrics} (randomly generated circuits, QUEKO, quantum algorithm-based circuits, reversible arithmetic circuits, Sec. \ref{Sec4.1}).
-The figure shows enormous difference in performance between the groups in terms of the three metrics (latency, number of gates and fidelity, Sec. \ref{Sec4.3}).
-Reversible arithmetic circuits showed on average the lowest gate overhead ( $\sim120\%$) and decrease in fidelity.
-Randomly generated circuits had on average the best latency overhead ($\sim88\%$).
-To give an example QUEKO circuits had average gate overhead of $\sim348\%$, latency overhead of $\sim153\%$ and fidelity decrease of nearly 100\%.
-This clearly shows the importance of including the structure of quantum circuit during the mapping process, and leads us to using that information to our advantage when choosing an appropriate pair of device and mapping technique.
-We could therefore use it also to analyze and compare the current and future mapping techniques, and for creating not only hardware-aware but also algorithm-driven solutions.
-This could also be the first step towards application-based quantum hardware design.
-Algorithm-driven devices could be an effective solution in dealing with limited NISQ computing resources \cite{li2020towards,tomesh2021quantum, murali2020architecting}, as they can precisely be designed for some dedicated purpose.
+This will result in more routing and, therefore, higher overhead, unless we indeed have a fully connected coupling graph of the processor (Sec.
+5).